 The computer networks field involves the study of computer networks of different types, in different media (wired, wireless), and for different applications.
 Besides the study of network architectures and protocols, this field also emphasizes distributed algorithms, distributed systems, and the ability to evaluate system performance at various levels of granularity (but principally at the systems level).
 In order to understand and predict systems behavior, mathematical models are pursued that lead to the evaluation of system throughput, response time, utilization of devices, flow of jobs and messages, bottlenecks, speedup, power, etc. In addition, students are taught to design and implement computer networks using formal design methodologies subject to appropriate cost and objective functions.
-The tools required to carry out this design include probability theory, queueing theory, distributed systems theory, mathematical programming, control theory, operating systems design, simulation methods, measurement tools, and heuristic design procedures.
-The outcome of these studies is provide the follow-
+The tools required to carry out this design include probability theory, aueueing theory, distributed systems theory, mathematical programming. control theory, operating systems design, simulation methods, measurement tools, and heuristic design procedures.
+The outcome of these studies provides the following:

-- An appropriate model of the computer system under study - 2.
-An adequate (exact or approximate) analysis of the behavior of this model - The validation of the model as compared to simulation and/or measurement of the system - Interpretation of the analytical results in order to obtain behavioral patterns and key parameters of the system - 5.
-Design methodology allocation of resources among competing demands (e.g., wireless channel bandwidth allocation to backlogged stations).
-In fact, resource allocation is a significant element in most of the technical (and nontechnical) problems we face today.
+- 1. An appropriate model of the computer system under study - 2.
+An adequate (exact or approximate) analysis of the behavior of the model - The validation of the model as compared to simulation and/or measurement of the system - Interpretation of the analytical results in order to obtain behavioral patterns and key parameters of the system - 5.
+Design methodology